Child Sexual Exploitation

 If you are a professional concerned about child sexual exploitation you should refer to the Responding to Need Guidance.

-Where appropriate your concerns to Careline using a Multi-Agency Referral Form MARF.
+Where appropriate your concerns to Children's Advice & Support Service (CASS) using a Multi-Agency Referral Form MARF.

-If you have concerns a child is already suffering significant harm or is at risk of significant harm you should contact Careline on 0151 233 3700 (this must be followed up in writing using the MARF within one working day).
+If you have concerns a child is already suffering significant harm or is at risk of significant harm you should contact the CASS Customer Services team on a new number – 0151 459 2606 (this must be followed up in writing using the MARF within one working day).

 You should always discuss your concerns with the senior person in your organisation who is responsible for safeguarding and child protection.